emiliocm9/Twitter-Clone/README.md

-This is just a basic app template to run data migrations
+This is just a basic app template to run data migrations.

+It tries to replicate posting like and sharing.